HTGenomeAnalysisUnit/projectStyleR/README.md

 - fork this repository and editing the files in the `inst/` directory to match your project's brand identity and then install the package from your forked repository to share the new defaults with your team.
 - create dedicated `palettes.yaml` and `themes.yaml` files for your project and ideally host them in the project GitHub repository.
 Then configure your scripts to always load these files from the centralized project source using the `load_project_palettes()` and `load_project_themes()` functions.

+When defining fonts, please use the [official Google fonts](https://fonts.google.com/).

 ## 📝 License

 This project is licensed under the MIT License.